ChrisMa1/Pendulum-Waves/README.md

-SampleAssignment
+FOCUS
 ================

-A Sample Assignment that will go through the workflow of gi
+A simplistic work timer based on the Pomodoro Technique.